tobwetzel/appsody-backend/README.md

 When complete we can push the image to docker hub and simultaneously start the deployment to OpenShift Replace <account> with your github details

-`appsody deploy -t csantanapr/appsody-node-demo --push --knative -n kabanero`
+`appsody deploy -t csantanapr/appsody-node-demo --push -n kabanero`

 Visit your OpenShift server to see the demo deployed.
 Find the related 'routes' and use the demo as before.